colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-10-Threshold-Development.markdown

 ## First Semester of Sophomore Year (Fall 2019):
 I worked very hard over the summer to regain my aerobic capacity after a month or so completely off due to peroneal tendinitis.

 In my last workout before heading back to school, I ran an 8 mile tempo run at the Rose Bowl in 42:16 (5:17 average).
 For reference, the Rose Bowl is not a flat training loop.
 I would estimate a slightly faster average on a flat course.
 This was a true tempo effort, and my first time ever doing longer tempo runs.
-I was really thrilled to finally, after a year-long break from tempo runs, be doing them again.
+I was really thrilled to finally be doing tempo runs again.
 That would have been an all-out effort the year before.

 Once I returned to school, I did not run any more tempo runs at a faster average.
 We had a new coach, so he was focused on the bigger picture.
 We ran our workouts slower, but the genius was in the consistency.
 No longer were our bodies going completely acidic after each session and our bodies could handle more volume.
 We may have rarely run faster than 4:50 pace in practice, but because we were so consistent, we peaked at the right time and I lowered my 8k personal best from 25:18 to 24:36.
 This training method was quite effective for cross country.